Accounting & Financial Management

 Offered Either Fall or Spring; Lecture hours:3,Other:1

 Accounting theory and practice applicable to business combinations and additional advanced topics related to financial reporting.
-Prerequisite: ACFM 322 or ACFM 352 or permission of the instructor.
-Not open to students who have taken ACFM 353.
+Prerequisite: ACFM 322 or concurrent enrollment.

 ACFM 324.
 Individual Federal Income Taxes.
 1 Credit.